 I already have had lots of work experience, volunteer experience or have traveled abroad.
 It seems like an Augsburg Experience to me.
 Why doesn’t that count?

+The Augsburg Experience is intended to bring together experience, academic learning and intentional reflection.
 Only approved experiences carried out under the supervision of an Augsburg faculty or staff member qualifies for the Augsburg Experience requirement.
 This is to enable and ensure that students critically reflect on their experience and link their Augsburg education, classroom knowledge and skills with the larger world.

 Are there options that might work better for Weekend College and Rochester Program students?

 All options are available to and encouraged for adult undergraduate students; however, the Cooperative Education option may suit some students who are working full-time.
 Cooperative Education (co-op) is paid work experience related to a student’s major.
 Adult undergraduate students who wish to utilize their extensive work experience can register for the coop 0-credit transcript notation, and with participation in a work-connections seminar, fulfill the Augsburg Experience.

 Are there courses that fulfill the Augsburg Experience?

 Some academic majors/departments offer courses that contain off-campus experiences through service learning, practicum or course projects that may fulfill the Augsburg Experience.
 Contact your department’s Augsburg Experience liaison, the department chair or your advisor for more information about possible courses in your major.